£18,960 - £22,365 Price range

 One of the optional electronic systems scans the road for objects in front of the car and can recognise obstacles on a collision course, braking the car to standstill if the driver does not react.

-The 500L MPW shouldn’t break the bank to keep on the road – all engines fall outside the higher tax brackets and are reasonably frugal, although you may sacrifice the fuel consumption somewhat to keep the MPW moving briskly.
+The 500L MPW shouldn’t break the bank to keep on the road – all engines are reasonably frugal, although you may sacrifice the fuel consumption somewhat to keep the MPW moving briskly.

 The pricing of the car is fairly competitive too, as you’ll only pay £800 more for an MPW over a regular 500L, not that much considering the extra metal.